drmaize/ThermoAlign/README.md

 <h1 id="docker">
 ThermoAlign is Dockerized
 </h1>
-Docker is an efficient way to port ThermoAlign across systems and operating systems.
-The following docker images facilitate deployment of ThermoAlign without the user needing to install any of its components.
+<a href="https://www.docker.com/">Docker</a> is an efficient way to port ThermoAlign across systems and operating systems.
+The following docker images are available for deployment of ThermoAlign.

 * (i) TA_1.0.0_s is a sample run version containing a small set of sample files that can be used to test ThermoAlign
-* (ii) TA_1.0.0_d is a general distributable version which requires user supplied files
+* (ii) TA_1.0.0_d is a general distributable version which requires user supplied files (reference sequence and variant data)
 * (iii) TA_1.0.0_Zm3 is a maize-ready version containing all components required for running ThermoAlign as described by Francis et al. #######.

-Note: for optimum performance with large and highly repetitive genomes such as the maize genome, it may be better to run the source code natively, with each of the required dependencies installed on your local machine or cluster.
+Note: for optimum performance with large and highly repetitive genomes such as maize, it may be better to run the source code natively, with each of the required dependencies installed on your local machine or cluster.

 Installing Docker
 ================================================